Phenomenal Peru Trekking Adventures: the 25 Best Hikes in Peru

 Not all hikes from Cusco are created equal, and one of the major players in the wider Cusco region is the phenomenal Choquequirao trek.
 Peru has kept this trekking gem off the radar for decades, but today the route is hugely popular with intrepid explorers looking for a more remote, Indiana Jones-style experience.

-More details here about our 4-day Choquequirao journey.
+More details about our 4-day Choquequirao journey and blog post about the Choquequirao trek

 2. Vilcabamba and Espiritu Pampa Trek